HengPan2007/MethSig/README.md

 with following columns: chr, start, strand, ConMethReadCount, ConUMethReadCount, DisReadCount, NAReadCount.
-Details of PDR were described in Landau *et al.*, *Cancer Cell*, 2014. extdata/pdrCall\_from\_Bismark.py can be used to call PDR of single CpG from Bismark (Krueger *et al.*, *Bioinformatics*, 2011) output files starting with CpG\_OB or CpG\_OT.
+Details of PDR were described in Landau *et al.*, *Cancer Cell*, 2014. extdata/pdrCall\_from\_Bismark.py can be used to call PDR of an individual CpG from Bismark (Krueger *et al.*, *Bioinformatics*, 2011) output files starting with CpG\_OB or CpG\_OT.
 An example file can be found in extdata/PDR.SRR2069925.txt.
 Notably, the name needs to be in PDR.sample\_name.txt
     format.